John-Abbott-College/6A6-Notes/assignments/Assignment3.md

 #### Private Methods

 - `LoadEmail()`

   - Method called in the constructor of the view model to mark the email as read and download the remaining parts of the email (`Body` and `HtmlBody`)

+  - **UPDATE Apr 27:**  A [better approach](https://www.youtube.com/watch?v=vkaViksRSdU&ab_channel=vlogize) is to call this method in the `setter` of the `Email` property to load the email on a sperate thread as shown below.
+This strategy has two advantages, 1- will not block the main thread while the email is being downloaded, and 2- will ensure the query property has been properly (setter called), which reduces the risks of having a `null` `Email` and exceptions being thrown by the constructor of the `ReadViewModel`.

+    ```csharp
+    Task.Run(async() => await LoadEmail());
+    ```

-  - This method should raise the event `ErrorOccured` if an exception is caught
+  - This method should raise the event `ErrorOccured` if an exception is caught.

+  - **UPDATE Apr 27**: Keep in mind that the view model is created before the `ReadPage` is initialized.
+As a result, subscribing to the event in `ReadPage` might miss exceptions thrown during the `ReadViewModel` constructor.
+You should log the error messages to the console to help with d

   - It should also set the `IsLoading` flag while the download process is ongoing.

 #### Commands